CH-Earth/datatool/README.md

 # Example

 As an example, follow the code block below.
 Please remember that you MUST have access to GRAHAM cluster with Compute Canada (CC) and have access to `CONUS I` model outputs.
-Remeber to generate a "Personal Access Token" with GitHub beforehands.
-Enter the codes on your Graham Bash shell:
+Remeber to generate a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with GitHub beforehands.
+Enter the following codes in your GRAHAM Bash shell:

 ```console
 foo@bar:~$ git clone https://github.com/kasra-keshavarz/gwf-forcing-data